-a.
-Based upon extent of impaired/affected function;
+a) Based on part of the body impaired/affected;

-- Quadriplegic (all the four limbs affected)
+Quadriplegic(all the four limbs affected) Diplegic (both legs affected) Hemiplegic (an arm and leg on one side affected) Monoplegic (only anyone limb affected) Triplegic (both legs and one arm affected)

-- Diplegic (both legs affected)
+b) Based on area of the brain damaged:

-- Hemiplegic (an arm and leg on one side affected)
+Spastic (increased stiffness in all muscles) - the cerebral cortex, especially, the motor cortex is affected

-- Monoplegic (only anyone limb affected)
+Dyskinetic (abnormal movements of the body) - the basal ganglia is affected(part of the brain controlling the voluntary movements)

-- Triplegic (both legs and one arm affected)
+Dystonic (fluctuating muscle tension) or athetoid(uncontrollable jerky movements)

-b.
-Based on area of the brain damaged:
+Ataxic (clumsy movements and poor balance)- cerebellar affection c) Mixed:

-- Spastic (increased stiffness in all muscles) the cerebral cortex, especially, the motor cortex is affected - Dyskinetic (abnormal movements of the body) the basal ganglia is affected (part of the brain controlling the voluntary movements) - Dystonic (fluctuating muscle tension) or athetoid (uncontrollable jerky movements) - Ataxic (clumsy movements and poor balance)- cerebellar affection c.
-Mixed:
+Hypotonic (Floppy muscles) - this is the opposite of spastic.muscles are loose here and may mimic muscle weakness.
+Injury to cerebellum may manifect as this or hypothyroidism is also a common reason.

-- Hypotonic (Floppy muscles) this is the opposite of spastic.
-Muscles are loose here and may mimic muscle weakness.
-Injury to cerebellum may manifest as this (hypothyroidism is also a common reason for hypotonia) - Here child achieves most milestones, but very late and Needs support for most activities.
+Here child achieves most milestones, but very late and Needs support for most activities.